 5. Climbing down is an adventure

 To get down from the towers, you must take the stairs.
-These stairs don’t have railings, and that is why kids below the age of 6 aren’t allowed.
+These stairs don’t have railings, so kids below the age of six aren’t allowed.

-The climb down the stairs is an adventure and worth your time and effort.
+The climb down the stairs is an adventure worth your time and effort.